lemesigor/search-term-scrapper/README.md

 ```
 ### Project Architecture and Code Design

-The project is structured in layers based on [Hexgonal Architechture](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) due it's
+The project is structured in layers based on [Hexagonal Architecture](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) due it's
 simplicity, testability and maintainability if any change is needed, decoupling the business logic from the external dependencies.

 Also, the project relies on a few design patterns and engineering practices (SOLID, Clean Code, OOP core concepts) to make the code maintainable, testable and performant.
 Such as: